DinhLongHuynh/DinhLongHuynh/README.md

 # Hi there, I'm Dinh Long Huynh! 👋

 ## 🚀 About Me
-I am a **Machine Learning Engineer** and a **final-year Master's student in Cheminformatics & Pharmaceutical Modeling** at **Uppsala University**.
-My passion lies in the intersection of **Artificial Intelligence, Computational Chemistry, and Pharmacokinetics-Pharmacodynamics (PK-PD) modeling**.
-I specialize in applying **Graph Neural Networks (GNNs) and Explainability Techniques (LRP, GNNExplainer, PGExplainer, Causal Screening)** to interpret molecular predictions, making AI-driven drug discovery more transparent and trustworthy.
+I am on the way to become a **Cheminformatician** **Machine Learning Engineer**.
+My passion lies in the intersection of **Drug Discovery Modelling, Artificial Intelligence, and Computational Chemistry**.
+I specialize in applying **Explainability Techniques** to **ML Models** to interpret molecular predictions, making AI-driven drug discovery more transparent and trustworthy.
+I am fascinated by how **molecules can have a massive impact on human health**.
+My goal is to become an **expert in modeling**, helping teams make better, data-driven drug discovery decisions.

 ## 🔬 Research & Work Interests
-- **PK-PD Modeling & Simulation**: Bridging ML with pharmacometrics to enhance drug development.
 - **Interpretable AI for Drug Discovery**: Applying LRP and other techniques to explain GNN-based molecular predictions.
+- **PK-PD Modeling & Simulation**: Building pharmacometrics pipeline to enhance automation.
-- **Cheminformatics & Computational Chemistry**: Working with molecular fingerprints, docking simulations, and structure-activity relationships (SAR).
+- **Cheminformatics & Computational Chemistry**: Working with molecular fingerprints, docking, MD simulations, and structure-activity relationships (SAR).
-- **Data Science & Machine Learning**: From real-world messy datasets to advanced hyperparameter tuning with **RayTune & Hyperopt**.

 ## 🌟 Highlights
 - Developed a **Graph Neural Network interpretation pipeline** for docking score prediction.